kr193/Master-s-Thesis-2025/msc_thesis_2025/README.md

 ## **Acknowledgments**

-Thank you for exploring this sub-project.
+Thank you for exploring this thesis-project.
 Feedback and collaboration are warmly welcomed.

 ---